arnab-mkj/Chemical_Mechanism_Reduction_GA/README.md

 - **Fuel**: Fuel species (default: CH4)
 - **Oxidizer**: Oxidizer composition (default: O2:0.21, N2:0.79)
 - **Mass Flow Rate**: For Laminar Flame Reactor (default: 0.04 kg/m²/s)
-- **Reduced Mechanism File**: Path to the reduced mechanism
+- **Reduced Mechanism File**: Path to the reduced mechanism(if you are using this for the first time without previous mechanism reduction, use the **"reduced_mech_64_rxns.yaml"** file to work on)
 - **Full Mechanism Name**: Name of the full mechanism (default: gri30.yaml)

-# Results include burning velocities, maximum temperatures, and plots of temperature profiles, species mole fractions, and heat release rates.
+ Results include burning velocities, maximum temperatures, and plots of temperature profiles, species mole fractions, and heat release rates.

-# Constant Pressure Simulation Tab

 # Simulate and compare mechanisms in a Constant Pressure Reactor:

 - **Temperature (K)**: Initial temperature (default: 2561)
-- **Pressure (Pa)**: Initial pressure (default: 101325)
+- **Pressure (Pa)**: Initial pressure (default: 101325 or, 1 atm)
 - **Equivalence Ratios**: JSON list of ratios to simulate (default: \[0.4\])
 - **Fuel**: Fuel species (default: CH4)
 - **Oxidizer**: Oxidizer composition (default: O2:0.21, N2:0.79)
-- **End Time (s)**: Simulation duration (default: 0.1)
+- **End Time (s)**: Simulation duration (default: 0.1 s)
 - **Key Species**: JSON list of species to track (default: \["CH4", "O2", "CO2", "CO", "OH"\])
-- **Reduced Mechanism File**: Path to the reduced mechanism
+- **Reduced Mechanism File**: Path to the reduced mechanism (if you are using this for the first time without previous mechanism reduction, use the **"reduced_mech_64_rxns.yaml"** file to work on)
-- **Full Mechanism Name**: Name of the full mechanism (default: gri30.yaml)
+- **Full Mechanism Name**: Name of the full mechanism (default: gri30.yaml).
+Cantera will automatically run the full mechanism with the provided name.
 - **Output Directory**: Where to save simulation plots
-- **X-Axis Limit (ms)**: Maximum time to display on plots (default: 0.1)
+- **X-Axis Limit (ms)**: Maximum time to display on plots (default: 0.1).
+Adjust accordingly: low initial temperature might take much time to reach ignition point whereas high pressure reactor can push to the ignition point much faster.

-# Results include ignition delay times, maximum temperatures, and plots of temperature and species evolution for each equivalence ratio.
+Results include ignition delay times, maximum temperatures, and plots of temperature and species evolution for each equivalence ratio.

-# Method Description

 # The genetic algorithm approach for mechanism reduction works as follows: